Divgi TorqTransfer Systems sets IPO price band at Rs 560-590 per share

 -

-As part of the OFS, Oman India Joint Investment Fund II, NRJN Family Trust, Bharat Bhalchandra Divgi, Sanjay Bhalchandra Divgi, Ashish Anant Divgi, Arun Ramdas Idgunji and Kishore Mangesh Kalbag will offload shares.

-At the upper-end of the price, the IPO is expected to fetch a little over Rs 412 crore.
+At the upper end of the price band, the issue could raise up to Rs 412 crore.

-Proceeds from the fresh issue will be used towards funding capital expenditure requirements for the purchase of equipment for its manufacturing facilities and general corporate purposes.
+The company plans to utilise the net proceeds of the fresh issue for funding capital expenditure requirements, and for the purchase of equipment for its manufacturing facilities.

-About 75 per cent of the issue has been reserved for qualified institutional investors, 15 per cent for non-institutional investors and the remaining 10 per cent for retail investors.

-Investors can bid for a minimum of 25 equity shares and in multiples thereof.
+The company manufactures and supplies torque transfer systems, and synchronizer systems for manual transmissions.

+The company has three manufacturing and assembling facilities at Sirsi in Karnataka, Shivare and Bhosari near Pune in Maharashtra, and one under-construction manufacturing facility located at Shirwal, Maharashtra.

 Subscribe to Business Standard Premium